openfab-lab/FabMob/FAQ/FAQ_3Dprinting-module.md

 5. [Which 3D printer are we using ?](https://github.com/openfab-lab/FabMob/blob/master/FAQ/FAQ_3Dprinting-module.md#which-3d-printer-are-we-using-)
 6. [What is inside ?](https://github.com/openfab-lab/FabMob/blob/master/FAQ/FAQ_3Dprinting-module.md#what-is-inside-)

+### How to start a 3D print ?
+1. On the computer, launch MatterControl.
+2. Select the right printer profile at the top next to connect.
+3. Pick CALIBRATION BOX or an other example and click SETTINGS & CONTROLS.
+4. Check in SETTINGS/GENERAL/Raft Priming if you are ok with the Skirt (usually we put 5mm touching).
+5. Check in SETTINGS/GENERAL/Support Material if the support is activated or not.
+6. Click PRINT and check if the first layer is sticking well to the bed.

 ### What if the printer won't connect ?